arsitektur-jaringan-komputer/Modul-Jarkom/Modul-1/README - English.md

 | Source Address | Where did the packet come from |

 ***2. Payload***
-Payload is also referred to as the **body** of the packet.
-This is where the data that will be sent via the packet is located
+Payload is also referred to the **body** of the packet.
+This is where the data that will be sent via the packet is located.

 ***3. Trailer***
 A trailer, or sometimes called a ***footer***, contains a pair of bits that signal to the reciever that the packet has reached its end.
 It can also provide some sort of *error checking*.